YumeProof/YumeProof_contracts/README.md

 Note: Steps 1-6 (device verification, credentials) are handled by external services (Google Play Integrity API, Google Confidential Computing) and are not part of this smart contract.

+## Gas Station Integration
+All transactions in this contract are automatically sponsored by the IOTA Gas Station at the network level:
+- **Purchase Credits**: Gas station covers transaction fees automatically
+- **Claim Free Credits**: Gas station covers transaction fees automatically
+- **Notarization**: Gas station covers transaction fees automatically

+The gas station sponsorship is handled by the IOTA network infrastructure, not explicitly in the contract code.
+Users don't need to pay gas fees for any operations.

 ## Function Descriptions

 ### `init(otw: CLOSEDLOOPTOKEN, ctx: &mut TxContext)`